Kowal Sentry Integration for Magento 2

 Release Dist

-Optional dist for the release.
+Optional dist for release.

 Examples: